-Geeky Definition of Confirmation Bias: Confirmation Bias is selective thinking where information that confirms a preconception is: (1) automatically noticed (2) actively sought (3) overvalued and (4) accepted without reservation.
+Confirmation bias is selective thinking where information that confirms a preconception is: (1) automatically noticed (2) actively sought (3) overvalued and (4) accepted without reservation.
 On the other hand, information that contradicts the preconception is: (1) automatically ignored (2) not sought (3) undervalued and (4) rejected out of hand.
-In summary, Confirmation Bias occurs when someone has reached a conclusion and shapes the evidence — either knowingly or unknowingly — to make it fit.
-Confirmation Bias will also cause people to recall memory selectively or interpret events in a way that supports their preconception.
+In summary, confirmation bias occurs when someone has reached a conclusion and shapes the evidence — either knowingly or unknowingly — to make it fit.
+Confirmation bias will also cause people to recall memory selectively or interpret events in a way that supports their preconception.

 An Example of Confirmation Bias